What is Applied Behavior Analysis (ABA) therapy?

 What insurance do you accept?

-We are currently in-network with BCBS, Aetna, and United Behavioral Health/Optum/UMR.
-We do accept other insurance carriers as an out of network provider.
+We are currently in-network with BCBS, Aetna, and United Behavioral Health/Optum.
+We do accept other insurance carriers as an out of network provider, on a case by case basis.
 Our team at One of the Kids are happy to check eligibility and verify benefits with your insurance company.
 Complete the application https://www.ootks.com/enroll and we will contact you within 24 hours with your insurance coverage information.
 BACK